Skip to content

 Take Refresher Driving Lessons

-If struggling to drive confidently or are too overconfident with driving, a refresher driving lesson might be required.
+If you are struggling to drive confidently or are overly confident, a refresher driving lesson might be required.
 When some drivers on the road make haphazard and reckless moves, it’s often a wonder how they managed to get their driver’s license in the first place.

-In fact, most would benefit from a refresher driving lesson in order to remind them of the basics of road safety.
+In fact, most would benefit from a refresher driving lesson to remind them of the basics of road safety.

-And if you’re “lucky” (or not so lucky) to have a teen driver, then it’s also a good idea to coach them in advance on family road trip safety tips.
+And if you’re “lucky” (or not so lucky) to have a teen driver, it’s also a good idea to coach them in advance on family road-trip safety tips.
 Younger drivers are helpful on those long road trips to offer a much-needed break away from the wheel.

 Drive Carefully